edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Trade_PaymentTerms.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01001672
-Comments: Terms and conditions by which payment has been or will be made for trade purposes.
+rdfs:comment | Terms and conditions by which payment has been or will be made for trade purposes. edi3:cefactBusinessProcess | Trade

 Properties: